jenwill/seattle-201d34/05-images-color-text/README.md

 It's time to take a look at branching in Git.
 We'll also go over the commands and do some practice with Git branches in the terminal.

+## Deployment Basics

+To deploy your work so it's available online, we'll use GitHub pages.
+You can follow [their directions](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages) on how to publish your site so it's available at *yourusername*.github.io/about-me.
 <a id="lab"></a>

 ## Code demo for today's lab